Higher education in Nunavut: Future direction

 Higher education in Nunavut is in the infancy stage.
 The Government of Nunavut recognized that higher education is critical for economic and intellectual development; therefore, a strategy was developed to address unique challenges and opportunities found in Canada's north.
 The Nunavut Adult Learning Strategy completed in March 2006, recommended a five-year strategy to address the needs of the adult learner in Nunavut.
 This includes career training, literacy, Inuit Qaujimajatuqangit (traditional knowledge), and professional education.
 The report recommended the restructuring of the Department of Education, changing how vocational and apprentice training are delivered, improving career guidance and development, and the creation of a mature student graduation certificate.
 Adult literacy is identified a key barrier for employment for Arctic inhabitants, given that Nunavut is a region with skilled and semi-skilled jobs in sectors such as mining, fishing, tourism and government.

 The strategy identified the need for additional post-secondary training opportunities for students in Nunavut.
 However, the practical recommendation that was ultimately made was for Nunavut Arctic College to continue to work with major Canadian universities in order to deliver specialized training.
 At that time, it was clear that the small population and large geographic expanse did not allow for a free-standing university campus, particularly in a conventional form, until more residents successfully attain a complete K-12 education.
 Since that time, the concept of a university campus suitable for serving a small population base has evolved somewhat, although the timelines pertaining to potential tangible developments in the future are unclear.
+Inuit Nunangat University is slated to open in 2030 in Arviat; it is focused on Inuit education.